 Unfortunately, "write it and they will come" are not the words to live by.
 You do have to keep writing, but you also have to make sure that you have a strong network to both share your ideas and help others spread theirs.
 In the end, it can work for everyone if you invest the time and energy into both cultivating relationships and providing the best possible content.

 Photo credit: Pixabay, Public Domain

 Pinterest is quite a social media phenomenon.
 It has become quite the diversion for millions around the globe.
 Not only is it a great new way to search for images, but users can also save them on "pin boards" for future reference.
-It allows for research on a wide variety of topics, including architecture, food, fashion, interior design, and many, many more.
+Pinterest allows for research on a wide variety of topics, including architecture, food, fashion, interior design, and many, many more.
 The list of topics for images you can find is practically endless!

 While that back-link doesn't provide any "link juice," it can still be a good source of traffic for those curious to see where a picture was pinned from.
 If this picture is re-pinned by other users, the link goes along with it, giving you a lot of potential new links back to your site.